Calcium Deficiency Symptoms, Causes, and Treatments

 Regular Exercise

-Engage in weight-bearing exercises such as walking, jogging, or strength training to promote bone health and calcium absorption.
+Engage in weight-bearing exercises, such as walking, jogging, or strength training, to promote bone health and enhance calcium absorption.

 Monitoring and Follow-up

-Regular monitoring of calcium levels through blood tests and follow-up appointments with a healthcare provider are important
+Regular monitoring of calcium levels through blood tests and follow-up appointments with a healthcare provider is essential.

 List of Calcium-Rich Foods

-- Nuts and speeds that include almonds and sesame seeds
+Nuts and seeds that include almonds and sesame seeds

 Frequently Asked Questions